DNAstack/ga4gh-search-adapter-presto/README.md

 in a manner compliant with the GA4GH Discovery Search specification, and receive responses compliant with the [Table](https://github.com/ga4gh-discovery/ga4gh-discovery-search/blob/develop/TABLE.md) specification.

+# Updating This README

+Any structural changes to this README should be checked against the README_TEMPLATE available in `dnastack-development-tools`, with that document updated as necessary.

 # Quick Start
 Get started in 30s.
 ### Prerequisites